uk-gov-mirror/defra.ffc-demo-web/README.md

 Digital service mock to claim public money in the event property subsides into mine shaft.
 This is the web front end for the application.
 It contains a simple claim submission journey where user input data is cached in Redis.
 On submission the data is pulled from Redis and passed to the API gateway.

+# Prerequisites

+Either:
+- Docker
+- Docker Compose

+Or:
+- Kubernetes
+- Helm

+Or:
+- Node 10
+- Redis

 # Environment variables

+The following environment variables are required by the application container.
+Values for development are set in the Docker Compose configuration.
+Default values for production-like deployments are set in the Helm chart and may be overridden by build and release pipelines.

 | Name                                  | Description                | Required | Default               | Valid                       |
 |---------------------------------------|----------------------------|:--------:|-----------------------|-----------------------------|